rq/rq/docs/results.md

 When an exception is thrown inside a job, it is caught by the worker, serialized and stored under the job's Redis hash's `exc_info` key.
-A reference to the job is put on the `failure` queue.
+A reference to the job is put on the `failed` queue.

 The job itself has some useful properties that can be used to aid inspection: